RZLT Final Map

-Following the publication of the Draft Map, South Dublin County Council has prepared a Supplemental Map of the land considered to be in scope for the RZLT as of 1 April 2023.
+South Dublin County Council has prepared a Final Map for 2024 of the land considered to be in scope for the RZLT as of 1 December 2023.

-The Supplemental Map is available to view here: Supplemental Map
+The Final Map for 2024 is available to view here: Final Map

 Important Note on the RZLT:

-- Please note that although residential properties are included on the Draft Map, residential properties are not subject to the Residential Land Zoned Tax (RZLT) if they are subject to Local Property Tax.
-It is not necessary to make a submission to remove this type of residential property from the map.
+- Please note that although residential properties are included on the Final Map, residential properties are not subject to the Residential Land Zoned Tax (RZLT) if they are subject to Local Property Tax.

 - Where residential properties are larger than 0.4047 (1 acre), they are similarly not subject to the RZLT but must register with the Revenue Commissioners.